 One of the main mistakes we make is, assuming that another person might handle or react to a situation the way we do.
 A seemingly minor problem for us may affect catastrophically to another individual.

 It is quite disturbing how young children are prone to such behaviour due to bullying, cyberbullying, sexual abuse and violence.
 There are various contributing factors for a person to take such drastic measures, but suicide can be prevented and it is within our power to create precautions.

 We Can Make a Difference

 As mentioned earlier, we must not treat mental health and suicide as taboo subjects.
 Rather we must talk openly and create awareness so that anyone going through a difficult time can talk openly and share their feelings.

-The society should learn to be aware and identify issues and not hold prejudice against anyone who is suffering from mental health issues.
+Society should learn to be aware and identify issues and not hold prejudice against anyone who is suffering from mental health issues.
 We can start an initiative by spreading mental health awareness and knowledge at our workplace, schools and neighbourhoods.

-If you are in crisis, seek help by contacting the toll-free National Suicide Prevention Lifeline 1-800-273-8255 available 24/7 with confidential support.
+If you are in crisis, seek help by contacting the toll-free National Suicide Prevention Lifeline at 1-800-273-8255 available 24/7 with confidential support.